Individuals who are awaiting criminal charges while trying to find a new job may be wondering, will a pending misdemeanor show on a background check?

 There are some notable exceptions to this, particularly in 7-year states.
 These are states that prohibit criminal history information from being reported if the information is older than 7 -10 years old.
 In this case, the records will be sealed from public view and thus background check agencies will not be able to report this information to employers.

-How Do I Know if I Have a Misdemeanor on My Record?
+How Do I Know If I Have a Misdemeanor on My Record?

 The most reliable way to find out if you have a misdemeanor on your record is to perform a background check on yourself.
 There are a few different ways to do this, most easily individuals can use the search bar at the top of this page to perform a free public records search which will return any criminal history information that is available.